Vincent Stone

 Vincent Stone is an Australian singer.
 He was signed after impressing Sony Music while playing showcase gigs at Les Girls.
-His single "Sunshine" saw him nominated for 1994 ARIA Awards for Best New Talent and Breakthrough Artist – Single.
+His single "Sunshine" saw him nominated at the 1994 ARIA Music Awards for Best New Talent and Breakthrough Artist – Single.
+The single peaked at number 109 on the ARIA chart.

 Stone moved into acting and had roles in Superman Returns and Love My Way before playing a lead role in the Australian thriller The Backpacker.

-Stone is also known for being the model for the character of Strelok in the videogame S.T.A.L.K.E.R.: Shadow of Chernobyl.
+Stone is also known for being the model for the character of Strelok (Marked One) in the videogame S.T.A.L.K.E.R.: Shadow of Chernobyl.